aspnetzero/documents/doc/Development-Guide-Mvc-Angularjs.md

 ##### Change Picture

 A user can change their own profile picture. **ProfileController** is used to upload and get user profile pictures.
-The [Angular file upload](https://github.com/nervgh/angular-file-upload) module used to select and upload a profile picture to the server.
+The [AngularJS file upload](https://github.com/nervgh/angular-file-upload) module used to select and upload a profile picture to the server.
 Currently, jpg/jpeg, gif and png files are supported, you can extend this to allow additional